HearUpDev/HearUp/README.md

 ## Self-Host

-Begin with Docker to deploy your own feature-rich, unrestricted version of SoundLine.
+Begin with Docker to deploy your own feature-rich, unrestricted version of HearUp.
 Our team is diligently updating to the latest version.
-For more information on how to self-host SoundLine, please refer to our [documentation](https://soundline.cc/).
+For more information on how to self-host HearUp, please refer to our [documentation](https://HearUp.ai/).

 ## Hiring

-Some amazing companies, including SoundLine, are looking for developers!
-Are you interested in joining SoundLine or its partners?
+Some amazing companies, including HearUp, are looking for developers!
+Are you interested in joining HearUp or its partners?
 Check out our Discord channel for some of the latest jobs available.

 ## Email

-For questions and suggestions, please use this email [contact@soundline.cc]
+For questions and suggestions, please use this email [contact@HearUp.ai]

 ## Building

 ### Codespaces

 From the GitHub repo main page, click the green "Code" button and select "Create codespace on master".
 This will open a new Codespace with the (supposedly auto-forked
-SoundLine repo cloned, built, and ready to go.
+HearUp repo cloned, built, and ready to go.

 ### Local

-See [BUILDING.md] for instructions on how to build SoundLine from source code.
+See [BUILDING.md] for instructions on how to build HearUp from source code.

 ## Contributing